What is it eczema-prone skin exactly?

 What is atopy?

 Let’s start at the beginning.
 Where does it come from?

-It comes from a combination of two key factors: an extremely reactive immune system and very dry skin
+It comes from a combination of two key factors: an extremely reactive immune system and very dry skin.

 We talk about eczema-prone skin when the immune system responds excessively when it is in contact with allergens or other, environmental situations (read our advice for the home).
 It can be hereditary.
 There is a 40-50% probability that the child will also develop eczema-rone skin when one of the parents is eczema-prone (atopic), and a 50-80% probability when both parents are atopic.2 Other causes can also explain its appearance, like pollution or an over-zealous hygiene routine!
-Indeed, atopic dermatitis is more developed in industrialised countries than in developing ones.
+Indeed, eczema-prone skin is more developed in industrialised countries than in developing ones.

 What is eczema-prone skin and how can it be soothed?

 Why does eczema affect dry skin?
 Because it is more sensitive.

 The skin usually creates a thin layer of water and oils (lipids) on its surface to protect itself, known as a hydrolipidic film.
 Furthermore, it produces the filaggrin, a molecule that serves as a “cement” to ensure its permeability.
 When the level of lipids or filaggrin is not sufficient, the skin allows water to evaporate.
 It loses its permeability and doesn’t complete its role as a barrier against certain harmful factors; allergens can thus enter the system easily.